-Every call will be different and we are prepared to receive calls from victims seeking assistance, social service professionals working to assist clients, as well as concerned friends and family looking for support for their loved ones.
+Each situation is unique and our hotline staff is prepared to receive calls from victims seeking assistance, social service professionals working to assist clients, as well as concerned friends and family looking for support for their loved ones.

 Our Hotline is staffed by 40-hour certified trained advocates who are ready to provide personalized support to assist with victim safety, provide information about resources and provide connections to needed programs and services.